Harm reduction information for cannabis edible products

-It’s safer not to use at all and you can never be fully sure how you will react to a drug.
-If you choose to use, see below advice.
+It’s safer not to use at all and you can never be fully sure how you will react to substances.

 - Think about the ‘set’ and ‘setting’: think about how you’re feeling in regards to your mental health and where you are using